GenesisFR/DS1TroubleshootingGuide/README.md

 1. Set your resolution to `1024x768` or lower from the main menu.
 2. Start a new game or load your saved game.
 3. Set your desired resolution from the Options menu once you're in-game (you'll need the resolution fix, see method 1 of [Use unsupported resolutions](#use-unsupported-resolutions)).

-## Can't zoom out anymore

-This issue only happens when using SeeFar with `Minimum Camera Distance` set to `0` and zooming all the way in.
-If you already saved your game after this happened, there's no way that I know of to fix it as it's baked into the save in binary format.

-To prevent it from happening in a saved game, you can go through the following steps:

-1. Load your saved game.
-2. Go to `Options -> Game -> More`.
-3. Set `Minimum Camera Distance` to `1` or higher.
-4. Hit OK.
-5. Save the game.

 # Modding